angristan/palette/doc/blog/README.md

 ## II.
 Datasets
 - Describing your dataset

+### Extracting colors: converting an image into a usable dataset

 To analyze the colors of an image, we only need the image itself, which we can consider as our dataset.
 As we explain in `III.`, we use the k-means clustering algorithm for this matter.

 An image can be broken down into a two dimensional array for pixels, defined by its height and width, in pixels.
 Each pixel itself is a 3 dimensional array with a red, green and blue (RGB) value.